A colourful classification of (quasi) root systems and hyperplane arrangements: Introduction

-In this paper instead we consider \emph{all} root subsystems of a simple Lie algebra $\mf g$, which cannot always be read from the Dynkin diagram.
-This yields the general semisimple case by taking direct products, and finally adding an Abelian factor (in the reductive case) does not modify the homotopy type of~\eqref{eq:restricted_complement_2}. \fn{The (contractible) centre $\mf Z_{\mf g} = \bigcap_{\Phi_{\mf g}} \Ker(\alpha) \sse \mf t$ acts on each factor~\eqref{eq:factors_deformation_space} by translations, and one can appeal to the resulting fibration $\mf Z_{\mf g}^p \hra \bm B \thra \bm B \big\slash \mf Z_{\mf g}^p$.} More precisely we propose an elementary classification of root subsystems of the classical simple Lie algebras in terms of some combinatoric data: certain graphs with coloured edges which retain more information than the Dynkin diagram, a slight generalisation thereof to describe all possible quotients, and finally a variation to encode the root hyperplanes only.
+In this paper instead we consider the more abstract problem of studying~\eqref{eq:restricted_system} for \emph{all} root subsystems of a simple Lie algebra $\mf g$.
+This yields the general semisimple case by taking direct products, and adding an Abelian factor (in the reductive case) does not modify the root system---only the ambient Cartan subalgebra.
+More precisely, we propose an elementary classification of quotients of the classical root subsystems, using certain graphs with coloured edges which retain more information than the Dynkin diagrams, and which do \emph{not} rely on a choice of base of simple roots.

-Note~\cite{oshima_2006_a_classification_of_subsystems_of_a_root_system} also deals with the classification of irreducible root (sub)systems: in particular the statement of Cor.~\ref{cor:root_system_classification} is coherent with the tables in \S~10 of op.~cit---although for us this comes as a corollary of the main construction, with a more elementary proof, and we further get to \emph{non}crystallographic systems/arrangements by considering quotients.
+Note~\cite{oshima_2006_a_classification_of_subsystems_of_a_root_system} also deals with the classification of irreducible root (sub)systems: in particular the statement of Cor.~\ref{cor:root_system_classification} is coherent with the tables in \S~10 of op.~cit; but this will just come as a corollary of the main construction, and we further get to \emph{non}crystallographic systems/arrangements by considering quotients.
+Also we should point out our quotients are different from those of~\cite{howlett_1980_normalizers_of_parabolic_subgroups_of_reflection_groups}, but the normalisers of parabolic subgroups considered there should be relevant to the study of the reflection groups of~\eqref{eq:restricted_system}.